 Rules re mobile phone and device usage varies from clinic to clinic - it's worth checking before you set off - how many devices are allowed, and what the internet usage policy is.
 Many clinics have a restricted use policy, to keep clients on track.

-Thanks for reading our free guide.
+Thanks so much for reading our buyer's guide.

 Our inspection reports from the regulators, are available on our clinic pages, here: Abbeycare Scotland, Abbeycare Gloucester.

-Our medical team are ready to help you detox, comfortably.
+Our admissions team are ready to listen to your needs.